ponylang/pony-tutorial/docs/pattern-matching/as.md

 The `as` operator in Pony has two related uses.
 First, it provides a safe way to increase the specificity of an object's type.
 Second, it gives the programmer a way to specify the type of the items in an array literal.

-## Safely converting to a more specific type
+## Expressing a different type of an object

 As we know, each object instance has one or more types, and each alias is of one or more types. `as` allows an object alias to be expressed as one of the other types of the object which is not implied by the alias type.
 Simple example;